Chunosov/learn-kuber/minikube_knative_grpc_go/README.md

 #### Use grpcurl

-Download [grpcurl](https://github.com/fullstorydev/grpcurl/releases), move it to `/usr/local/bin`, and make executable.
+Make sure you have grpcurl [installed](../README.md#grpcurl).
 Try to call the service:

 ```bash
 grpcurl -plaintext -proto ./proto/ping.proto \